 Language in Art and the Work of Ali Omar Ermes

-In order to support teachers in working with the resource, Goldsmiths Teachers’ Centre and Qatar Foundation International, have supported a programme of professional development workshops in London, Leeds and Birmingham.
+In order to support teachers in working with the resource, Goldsmiths Teachers’ Centre and QFI have supported a programme of professional development workshops in London, Leeds and Birmingham.
 Here we present extracts from a video recording made during the workshop which took place at Goldsmiths on 22nd October 2018.
-For purposes of clarity and ease of use, content has been broken down into eleven sections.
+For purposes of clarity and ease of use, the content has been broken down into eleven sections.

 Clip 1 | Aims of the workshop & Visual art in Arabic language teaching

 As you listen to Luma explaining the aims of the workshop, consider the following questions:

 • How relevant are the aims proposed to your teaching situation?